 Definitions (p.4)

+In the public consultation document, it appears that end consumer sales made by a Wholesale Distributor are intended to be B2C and that anything B2B is within the meaning of wholesale but this is not made explicit.
+However, a business can often be the end user of the goods but it is assumed that this would not be the case under this definition.
+Hence, ICC members wouldwelcome more clarity on the scope of this definition.

+Similarly further clarity should be provided in relation to the circumstances in which post-sale services are considered to be included in scope of current rules.
+In the public consultation document, the definition of Core distribution functions includes “certain after-sales services” and para.
+27 gives the example of certain technical or specialized support activities (i.e. services) that are considered baseline.
+However, such a definition would be inconsistent with the outright exclusion from scope of distribution of services at para.
+9.b.
+For this reasons, clarifying the circumstances in which post-sale services are considered to be included in scope would be very much needed.

-Operating assets and/or operating expenses are not well defined.
+Furthermore, operating assets and/or operating expenses are not well defined.
 For example, it is unclear whether stock-option expenses, pension mark-to-market costs, lease assets, etc. – would be those uniformly operating.
 Since these are operating assets/expenses that drive the pricing matrix and define whether the company is subject to a routine return of 1.0 percent or 6.0 percent, they should better quantified and defined.

-Moreover, applicable accounting standards that are to be used to compute return on sales or toher ratios are not well defined.
+Moreover, applicable accounting standards that are to be used to compute return on sales or other ratios are not well defined.
 ICC members would like to point out that a mix of accounting standards can produce very different outcomes and results.
+Thus, there should be a clear definition of accounting standards and we would recommend the establishment of a dedicated workstream ensuring:

+- clear and detailed definitions taking into account the likely coexistence of different local accounting standards; and

+- clear rules to prevent and solve potential diverging interpretations

+In relation to net revenues, these are currently defined as excluding sales returns and discounts.
+However, this current definition seems overly complicated, as sales returns and discounts can often be included in accounting revenue.
+Since it is assumed that the benchmark data set is using accounting revenue, Net Revenues would be expected to follow suit, i.e. simply accounting revenue.

+In its current draft, under Amount B, net operating assets do not include any element of cash or overdraft.
+The reaons for this exclusion are unclear.
+Further clarity should be provided epseically as net operating assets is not a defined accounting term.

+ICC members would also recommend improving the sovereign credit rating definition as well as an independent credit rating agency.
+It is currently unclear what would be the consequence of more than one conflicting rating or in the case of a change in rate during the year as well as in the case where an agency ceases coverage.

-ICC members welcome the inclusion of the Berry ratio cap and collar to work as guardrails for economically principles results, However, they would like to underscore that definiting the “Berry ration cap” in relation to a Berry ration result of 1.50 is much too high.
+ICC members welcome the inclusion of the Berry ratio cap and collar to work as guardrails for economically principled results, However, they would like to underscore that definiting the “Berry ratio cap” in relation to a Berry ratio result of 1.50 is much too high.

 In relation to the definition of “industry groupings” (p.
 5 of the public consultation document), the adopted descriptive approach can lead to equivocal results.
-A more objective classification could be easily adopted by publishing the activity codes corresponding to the qualitative descriptios.
+A more objective classification could be easily adopted by publishing the activity codes corresponding to the qualitative descriptions.

 General comments